apache/mina-sshd/docs/dependencies.md

 Required mainly for writing keys to PEM files or for special keys/ciphers/etc. that are not part of the standard [Java Cryptography Extension](https://en.wikipedia.org/wiki/Java_Cryptography_Extension).
 See [Java Cryptography Architecture (JCA) Reference Guide](https://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html) for key classes and explanations as to how _Bouncy Castle_ is plugged in (other security providers).
+Also necessary for [certain algorithms](./standards.md#implementedavailable-support) that are supported only if Bouncy Castle is present.

 **Caveat**: If _Bouncy Castle_ modules are registered, then the code will use its implementation of the ciphers, keys, signatures, etc. rather than the default JCE provided in the JVM.